Razorflamekun/shiren-6/content/guides/postgame-guide.md

 Congratulations on clearing the main story!
 You're now finished with the tutorial.<br/>That's right - The main story was just the introduction to Shiren 6, and there's lots more to do!

-There are up to 33 other dungeons besides Serpentcoil Island (excluding hidden routes) with various rules.<br/>In addition, there's a notebook to complete, up to 78 achievements to aim for, and a secret title screen.<br/><span class="orangeText">※ This page was last edited on April 16th, 2025 (Game version 2.2.3).</span>
+There are up to 33 other dungeons besides Serpentcoil Island (excluding hidden routes) with various rules.<br/>In addition, there's a notebook to complete, up to 78 achievements to aim for, and a secret title screen.<br/><span class="orangeText">※ This page was last edited on July 14th, 2025 (Game version 2.2.3).</span>

 # Dungeons